 One of the truisms of my birth family dynamic was that, as the youngest, “baby” sister Marcia was the only one to move to Charlotte, NC when my parents did in 1974.
 Leslie and I were both in college in upstate New York, me in New Paltz, Leslie in the hometown of Binghamton.
-And while both of us stayed in Charlotte briefly, me for four months in 1977, Leslie or a few months a couple years later, neither of us ever became Charlotteans.
+And while both of us stayed in Charlotte briefly, me for four months in 1977, Leslie for a few months c.
+1980 later, neither of us ever became Charlotteans.

 So, it was not until shortly before my mother died in February 2011 that I realized how difficult my mother had become.
 Mom was a genuinely sweet person – seriously, ask anyone who knew her – but she would hit and occasionally yell, not at people who were strangers, but towards her family, Marcia and Alex.
 Mom would hide the mail, which became such a problem Marcia had to get a post office box.

 Every six months, Mom would receive some cognition test.
 Her results in June or July of 2010 were within the normal range, but the outcome for six months later was far less favorable.
 Again, I wasn’t aware of this.

 In the end, Mom was clearly suffering some sort of dementia.
 Whether it was Alzheimer’s or something else I don’t know, and never will.
 And I suppose it doesn’t matter.